-The 8A34044 supports precise control of input-to-input, input-to-output, and output-to-output phase skew.
-The device outputs low-jitter clocks that can directly synchronize interfaces such as 100GBASE-R, 40GBASE-R, 10GBASE-R, and 10GBASE-W and lower-rate Ethernet interfaces, as well as SONET/SDH and PDH interfaces.
+The 8A34002 supports multiple independent timing paths that can each be configured as a DPLL or as a DCO.
+Input-to-input, input-to-output, and output-to-output phase skew can all be precisely managed.
+The device outputs low-jitter clocks that can directly synchronize interfaces such as 100GBASE-R, 40GBASE-R, 10GBASE-R, 10GBASE-W, and lower-rate Ethernet interfaces; as well as SONET/SDH and PDH interfaces and IEEE 1588 Time Stamp Units (TSUs).